amunategui/amunategui.github.io/_posts/2015-03-27-variable-importance-shuffler.md

 ## 10 Title.Nothing      0.000
 ```

-There you have it, by iterating through each variable and scrambling them 200 times, the following four variables proved most important:<b>PClass.3rd, Sex.female, Sex.male, Title.Mr</b>.
+There you have it, by iterating through each variable and scrambling them 200 times, the following 3 variables proved most important:<b>PClass.3rd, Sex.female, Title.Mr</b>.

 Let's put this in words one more time; we started by modeling our Titanic data set once with a GBM model and used the saved model to predict a reference (or benchmark) AUC score.
 With the saved benchmark and model, we created a loop to cycle through every variable in the set and predict the test set 200 times while scrambling the values of that variable each time.

 The above code can easily be used with any other tree-based classifiers such as random forests.

 **Shuffling with GLM**

 Now let's try this with a GLM model.
 You'll see that the code is similar except we'll be using the Root Mean Square Error (RMSE) score instead of an AUC score.